Tummy Tuck Recovery Tips

 A tummy tuck, or abdominoplasty is a procedure that sculpts the entire torso by removing excess fat and skin.
 While this isn’t accepted as an effective weight control method, it’s helpful when used in addition to proper diet and exercise.
 People with hereditary tendencies towards weight or people who can’t exercise or who were pregnant and don’t plan to get pregnant again may greatly benefit from a tummy tuck.

 Like any other surgery, a tummy tuck is a serious procedure.
 You must commit to a recovery period that will require significant effort on your part.
-If you live in the Dallas, DFW, or Southlake region and are interested in getting a tummy tuck, we at the office of Dr. Scott Kasden want to help your recovery go as smoothly as possible.
+If you live in the Dallas, DFW, or Argyle region and are interested in getting a tummy tuck, we at the office of Dr. Scott Kasden want to help your recovery go as smoothly as possible.
 You can prepare yourself with the following tummy tuck recovery tips.

 Make Time for Recovery

 We know that your life may be hectic, but taking time off for any kind of surgery is essential for recovery.
 After a tummy tuck, you’ll want at least two weeks off work to recover.
 Even if you feel fine after one week, it’s still a good idea to take it easy for at least another week.
 Extra stress on your wounds will impede healing and cause unnecessary tension that will make you feel sore and tired.
 With that kind of pain, you likely won’t be performing very well at work anyway.

 Make sure your recovery time is well-spent, too.
 The weeks off won’t mean much if you’re not making the most of it.
 You will need to arrange for a caretaker to look after you during the first week or so after surgery.
 Your caretaker must be mature, responsible, and reliable.
 The first week is best spent in a recliner.
 Alternatively, you may use a “bed husband.”
 Remember to move slowly when you have to get up, and use your helper to assist you as needed.